-Figure 10.18: On course, runway in view.
+Figura 10.18: On course, runway in view.
 We're going to live!

-- ATC The other people out there need to know what you're doing.
-As well, they'll probably tell you what to do, including to ignore the approach plate you so fastidiously studied. - SIDs/DPs, Airways, and STARs This tutorial introduced IAPs, which are standard ways to make approaches.
-In IFR flight, there are standard ways to leave airports (Standard Instrument Departures, SIDs, or Departure Procedures, DPs), standard ways to travel between airports (airways), and standard ways to go from airways to IAPs (Standard Terminal Arrival Routes, STARs). - Holding Patterns Most missed approaches end in a holding pattern somewhere, so you'd better know how to fly them. - GPS Our Cessna doesn't have a GPS, but nowadays most small planes do, and GPS is rapidly replacing radio-based navaids.
+SIDs, or Departure Procedures, DPs), standard ways to travel between airports (airways), and standard ways to go from airways to IAPs (Standard Terminal Arrival Routes, STARs).

+Holding Patterns Most missed approaches end in a holding pattern somewhere, so you'd better know how to fly them.

+GPS Our Cessna doesn't have a GPS, but nowadays most small planes do, and GPS is rapidly replacing radio-based navaids.